accordproject/ergo/docs/README.md

 ## What is Ergo?

-Ergo is a prototype for a domain specific language (DSL) aimed at capturing the execution logic of *legal* contracts.
-It is a work in progress.
-Here are some thoughts and notes on requirements and on the initial design.
+Ergo is a domain specific language (DSL) to capture the logic of *legal* contracts.

+**_Both the design and implementation of the language are still in early stages.
+We encourage you to visit this site regularly for updates and future releases information._**

 ## Overview

-Ergo is a domain specific language designed to capture the execution logic of *legal* contracts.
-Among some of the goals for the language
+Here are Ergo's high-level goals:
 are:
 - to have contracts and clauses as first-class elements of the language
 - to help legal-tech developers quickly and safely write computable legal contracts